eddmann/eddmann.github.io/_posts/2014/2014-04-12-implementing-rot13-and-rot-n-caesar-ciphers-in-python.md

     return _rot
 ```

-Below highlights the discussed number encoding by five positions.
+The following example highlights number encoding by five positions.
-We are able to compose a new function based on the partial application nature of the 'rot' function.
+We are able to compose a new function based on the partial application nature of the `rot` function.
 Latin alphabet encoding is also present with the five position length invariant.
-I would like to note that a separate decode implementation is required (-N), as unlike ROT13 the encode algorithm is not it's own inverse.
+I would like to note that a separate decode implementation is required (-N), as unlike ROT13 the encode algorithm is not its own inverse.

 ```python
 rot5_num = rot('0123456789')(5)